hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Backwards Compatibility

 There are several implications for already existing HTS integrations.
-Due to the significant changes in the HAPI, the following operations are not backwards compatible:
+Due to the significant changes in the HAPI the following operations are not backwards compatible:

 - [Mint](#TokenMintTransactionBody)
 - [Burn](#TokenBurnTransactionBody)